Our Spring Programming has begun – but is on hold!

 Dates: Saturday, April 25th, 9:30 AM -10:45 AM

 Join us as we spend three sessions focusing on the creative and expressive use of the Elements of Art and Principles of Design.
-We will discuss the similarities and differences between representational, abstract and non-objective artwork.
+We will discuss the similarities and differences between representational, abstract, and non-objective artwork.
 Each class participant will experience the freedom of deriving the essence of subject matter through the subtle use of simplification, color, contrast and space.
 Class members will work with a wide variety of materials to generate new ideas and fresh approaches to their chosen subject matter.
-Demonstration swill be done in acrylic yet students are welcome to bring their own fluid media as well as canvas or paper.
+Students are welcome to bring their own fluid media as well as canvas or paper.